drips-network/contracts/README.md

 Radicle Drips Hub is the smart contract running the drips and splits ecosystem.

 ## Getting started
-Radicle Drips Hub uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
-Please install the `dapp` client.
+Radicle Drips Hub uses [Foundry](https://github.com/foundry-rs/foundry) for development.
+You can install it using [foundryup](https://github.com/foundry-rs/foundry#installation).
 Then, run the following command to install the dependencies:

 ```bash
 make install